daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 In his book Zero to One, Peter Thiel explores the fundamentals that most successful startups share in common.
-The key takeaway: technology startups should exude seven business fundamentals – otherwise, there are red flags.
+The key takeaway: technology startups should exude seven pivotal business fundamentals – otherwise, red flags.
 Here's why the startup mentality is also relevant to productizing AI solutions in businesses of all shapes and sizes, from the perspective of a data scientist in strategy consulting.

 <br><br>